OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/gov/lasttrades.md

 ---
 title: lasttrades
-description: This page provides documentation for the 'lasttrades' function which fetches last government trading data.
+description: "This page provides documentation for the 'lasttrades' function which" fetches last government trading data.
 It includes parameters such as 'gov_type', 'limit', and 'representative', and returns a pandas DataFrame.
 keywords: